pi-apps/pi-blazor/Readme.md

         }
     }

-## SEE EXAMPLE FROM REAL PROJECT
+## SEE REAL WORLD PRODUCTION EXAMPLE
 See ServicesPiNetworkFacadeExample.md

 ## RETRIES
-By default if something fails PiNetworkClientBlazor will try to retry (if it is reasonable to do so) up to 10 times with 1000 milliseconds interval.
+By default if something fails PiNetworkClientBlazor will try to retry (if it is reasonable to do so and could solve problem) up to 10 times with 1000 milliseconds intervals.
 You can override this values in ServicesPiNetworkFacade:

     public virtual int Retries { get; set; } = 10;